In City of Darwin, most resident workers in All industries are under 45 years old.

 |City of Darwin - All industries||2016||2011||Change|

-Analysis of the resident workers age structure of City of Darwin in 2016 compared to Northern Territory shows that there was a higher proportion of people in the younger age groups (15 to 44 years) as well as a lower proportion of people in the older age groups (45 years and over).
+Analysis of the resident workers (All industries) age structure of City of Darwin in 2016 compared to Northern Territory shows that there was a higher proportion of persons in the younger age groups (15 to 44 years) as well as a lower proportion of persons in the older age groups (45 years and over).

 Overall, 63.8% of the resident workers was aged under 45 years, compared to 62.5% for Northern Territory.
 36.2% were aged 45 years and over, compared to 37.5% for Northern Territory.

-The major differences between the resident workers age structure of City of Darwin and Northern Territory were:
+The major difference between the resident workers age structure of City of Darwin and Northern Territory is: